devluxor/buzzle/README.md

 | Ringo    | 123      |

 These sample users have created boards, posted messages on them, sent or being sent private messages, etc.
-I encourage the reader to create a new user account and interact with them, or to log in with any of these accounts and explore the possibilities of the application.
+I encourage the reader to create a new user account and interact with them, or to log in with any of these accounts's credentials and explore the possibilities of the application.

-To start the server running the app, execute the following command on the terminal, inside the main `buzzle/` directory:
+To start the the app, execute the following command on the terminal, inside the main `buzzle/` directory:

 ```bash
 $ ruby buzzle.rb